3rd Battalion, 3rd Marines: Bougainville (1943)

 On 1 November 1943, the 3rd Battalion landed at Cape Torokina with the rest of 3rd Marines, just east of the Koromokina River.
 While resistance was extremely light, the rough surf and dense jungle (which in many places extended all the way to the water) resulted in numerous landing craft being lost or damaged beyond repair.
 For the next two weeks, the battalion helped construct a series of trails that linked the beachhead with the advancing units, and made supply much easier.
-On 16 November the battalion reached the Numa Numa Trail and began probing for Japanese units On 18 November after a sharp firefight near a Japanese roadblock the battalion recovered a Japanese map with valuable intelligence on Japanese defenses.
+On 16 November the battalion reached the Numa Numa Trail and began probing for Japanese units.
+On 18 November after a sharp firefight near a Japanese roadblock the battalion recovered a Japanese map with valuable intelligence on Japanese defenses.
 From 19 to 21 November, 3rd Battalion continued probing for Japanese units, which had been identified as elements of the 23rd Infantry Regiment, and engaging in sporadic firefights.
-In the lead-up to the Battle of Piva Forks, 3rd Battalion was able to seize critical high terrain that would give the Marines the advantage in the upcoming fight.
+In the lead-up to the Battle of Piva Forks, 3rd Battalion seized critical high terrain that would give the Marines the advantage in the upcoming fight.
 The actual battle, from 22 to 26 November, saw some of the most vicious close combat experienced in the Pacific War as of that date.
 3rd Battalion additionally suffered many casualties from unusually accurate Japanese mortar and artillery fire.
 Two days later, after 27 days of continuous action, 3rd Battalion was moved to a relatively quiet sector on the 3rd Division's flank where it remained for the remainder of the operation.

 In December, the 3rd Marine Division was relieved by the Army's Americal Division and 3rd Battalion left Bougainville for Guadalcanal on Christmas Day, 1943 with the rest of the division.
 They left behind 36 of their comrades, including Corporal John Logan Jr. and Captain Robert Turnbull (Lima Company), who were both awarded Navy Crosses during the Battle of Piva Forks.
 165 other Marines from 3rd Battalion became casualties during the campaign.
 After Bougainville, 3rd Battalion conducted numerous training exercises on Guadalcanal from January to May 1944 in preparation for the invasion of Kavieng in April (which was cancelled) and the Marianas in June.
 While 3rd Marines was designated as the floating reserve for the initial invasion of Saipan, they were ultimately not landed and returned to Eniwetok for a three-week stay prior to the invasion of Guam.
 During the interlude, the Marines of 3rd Battalion were primarily confined to their transport ship, the USS Warren.